joomlaworks/url-normalizer/README.md

 ## COMPATIBILITY
-The plugin works with PHP5 and PHP7.
+The plugin works with PHP 5 and PHP 7.

 It is fully compatible with Joomla versions 1.5, 2.5 & 3.x.